fineanmol/plant-tree/README.md

-🌿 Updated on Thu, 21 Aug 2025 12:51:56 GMT
+🌵 Updated on Sun, 24 Aug 2025 07:12:38 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Code is like humor.
+When you have to explain it, it's bad."